 We thought it would be fun for guests at each table to use disposable cameras to take candid shots at the reception.
 Because of that, we didn’t retain the wedding photographers after the ceremony.
 Bad decision.
 All the pictures were not only grainy, but unfortunately we didn’t get shots of the pyrex centre pieces that did them justice!

 Right before our special night night ended we raffled the centrepieces off to one of the guests at each table to take home with them.
-Guests got to enjoy the flowers as centre pieces then use them again as originally intended to brew their tea or coffee!
+Guests got to enjoy the flowers as centre pieces then use them as originally intended to brew their tea or coffee – or to display flowers again!
+Upcycling at its best!

 Rolling Pin Place Card Holders